john-hix/s25-Red-1/README.md

 # Python environment setup

+Install Python 3.12.10.
+[Pyenv](https://github.com/pyenv/pyenv) use recommended.

-With Python installed on your system, complete the following:
+With Python 3.12.10 installed on your system, complete the following:

 1. Create a .venv folder: `make venv`
 2. Open VSCode and confirm that VSCode errors to do not appear when you open